 The Legislature may refer any bill it passes to voters for approval.
 It must do so for any amendment to the Oregon Constitution.

 Both houses of the Legislature must vote to refer a statute or constitutional amendment for popular vote.
-Such referrals cannot be vetoed by the governor.
+The Governor cannot veto such referrals.

 To place an initiative or referendum on the ballot, supporters must get a specified number of signatures from registered voters.
-The number required is determined by a fixed percentage of the total number of votes cast for all candidates for governor at the election at which a governor was elected for a term of four years, next preceding the filing of the petition.
-Therefore:
+The number required is determined by a fixed percentage of the votes cast for all candidates for Governor at the last general election where the Governor was elected to a full term.
+In the 2022 General Election, 1,952,833 votes were cast for governor.

 The original constitutional amendment, passed in 1902, provided that a fixed percentage of the votes cast for justice of the Supreme Court would determine the number of signatures required to place an initiative or referendum on the ballot.
 Both a statutory enactment and a constitutional amendment required 8% of the votes cast, while a referendum required 5% of the votes cast.
 In 1954, the people amended the Oregon Constitution to increase the required number of signatures to 10% for a constitutional amendment.
 In 1968, a vote of the people established the current requirements.